lingui/js-lingui/docs/tutorials/react.md

 I know, the development import looks ugly!
 But we're doing this for a greater good, saving a lot of bandwidth data.

-:bulb:  You might be wondering: how are we going to change active language? :thinking_face:
-Yes, that's a great question, but we need to focus!
+💡  You might be wondering: how are we going to change active language?  🤔 Yes, that's a great question, but we need to focus!
 We're not going to change a language unless we have translated message catalog.
 And we won't have translated catalog before we extract all messages from source.